In This Article

 For learning purposes, we add an input function so we can see the website until we press “Enter” in the terminal.
 Once that is pressed, the Undetected ChromeDriver instance will quit.

-Finally, we use the Coin Faucet website as it does have some anti-bot protection in place.
+Finally, we use the Coin Faucet website as it employs anti-bot protections like Cloudflare, which typically block standard Selenium drivers but often allow Undetected ChromeDriver.
 Regular ChromeDrivers may have issues accessing it, so it’s perfect for testing out if Undetected ChromeDriver bypasses the anti-bot features.

 Storing Website Content

-When web scraping, you’ll usually need to download all of the content of the page you open.
+When web scraping, you’ll usually need to extract the rendered HTML source code from the browser after the page has fully loaded.
 After that, you’ll use a parsing library like BeautifulSoup 4 to extract all of the necessary information.

 import undetected_chromedriver as uc